Enjoy an incredible variety of scenic walks, giving you a wide experience of Provence

 Awe-inspiring vistas atop the Alpilles and the Luberon mountains

-The charming small towns of Saint Rémy and Isle sur la Sorgue
+Stay in the charming small towns of Saint Rémy, Maussane and Isle sur la Sorgue

 You can also book additional nights at any of the hotels along the way.

 |You can start your trip on any day of the week (subject to availability) from March 1 to June 26, and from August 28th to November 15th.

 This trip is not available in July & August, because of path restrictions (fire risk).